-In Week 4 of my $75 One Room Challenge, I finally pulled out my wallet to purchase supplies and materials.
+In Week 4 of my $75 One Room Challenge, I finally pulled out my wallet to purchase some supplies and materials.
 I spent nearly all my budget this week, but it went a long way in making a difference in the room.
-The floor and light fixture both got a makeover that brought them into this century!
+The painted linoleum floor and updated light fixture bring the powder room into the 21st century!

 Along with about 200 others, I’m participating in the One Room Challenge and over the course of six weeks, I’m transforming a space in our house.
 This year, I chose to focus on our very yellow, very outdated downstairs bathroom and allotted a teeny, tiny budget for the project.

 My $75 DIY powder room update began weeks ago.
 Curiosity got the best of me, and I started pulling at a loose edge of the horrendous painted-over wallpaper.
-To my delight, it came off very easily and left me with a very beige, very blank canvas.
+To my delight, it came off very easily and I was left with a very beige, very blank slate!

-In the time since, I have spent ZERO dollars of the budget and used only paint I already had on the shelf from previous projects.
+In the time since, I have spent ZERO dollars of the budget by using only leftover paint I already had on the shelf from previous projects.
 I painted the vanity and sprayed its existing hardware, then turned my attention to the walls, ceiling, doors, and trim.
 It was a LOT of painting, but the result was worth the effort.

 This week, I continued in this painted powder room, focusing on the outdated light fixture and old linoleum floors.